 - Routine physical examinations, vaccinations, etc. will not be funded.

 - Spays and neuters will not be funded, unless the procedure is essential to the continued health of the animal.

 - General prophylactic dental care isn't eligible for funding.
 Other dental procedures like extractions are considered on a case-by-case basis.

 Farley is the name of a character developed by Canadian artist and cartoonist Lynn Johnston.
 The beloved sheepdog was a member of the Patterson family in Lynn Johnston's syndicated comic strip, For Better or For Worse®.
 The name of the Farley Foundation is a tribute to the sheepdog who eventually died in the comic while attempting to save April Patterson, who had fallen in a ravine.

 We're grateful to Lynn Johnston for lending the Farley image to the Foundation.
-Read more about her on the Farley Foundation site.
+Read more about her on the Farley Foundation website.

 The Farley Foundation relies on donations to provide necessary veterinary care to sick/injured pets owned by people in need across Ontario.
 Consider making your donation "in honour of" or "in memory of" a pet or loved one.

 Donations of any amount are appreciated.
 Charitable tax receipts are issued donations of $15 or more.

 Make a donation online, or find out about other ways you can donate on the Farley Foundation website.